Impression (software)

-Impression is a desktop publishing application for RISC OS systems.
-It was developed by Computer Concepts and initially made available in pre-release form during 1989, having been demonstrated in February 1989 at the Which?
+Impression is a combined desktop publishing and word processor application for RISC OS systems.
+It was developed by Computer Concepts who described it as a "document processor" — a DTP system responsive enough to be a daily-use word processor.
+Initially made available in pre-release form in 1989, having been demonstrated in February 1989 at the Which?
 Computer Show and subsequently announced as being available from June 1989.
 The "completed" version was eventually delivered on 18th January 1990.

 Originally, the application appears to have been developed for Acorn's then-current operating system, Arthur, as a ROM-based product, but due to dissatisfaction with the state of Arthur during early development of the application, it was then meant to use Computer Concepts' own operating system, Impulse, instead.
 (Publicity images for the software depict a different operating environment to RISC OS.)